rudresh051/QA-Automation-Resources/Courses/Framework/File3.md

   * Create a static base class
   * Create a static property (for WebDriver)
   * Try to use that property for framework life cycle

+## Page Navigation in Page Object Model

+Using Page Navigation we can establish relationship between each
+pages, so that, anytime while an operation is performed on one
+method it mayor maynot(depends) returns a page object

+This will ensure the business logic embedded in our test code and won't loose the behavior of our application.

+## Page Navigation without Generics